 your cashew butter really raw?

 We offer sundried, organic cashews from Bali.
 We also offer organic cashew pieces that are minimally heated.
 Also, we offer organic, whole cashews that have been conventionally processed, using heat to remove them from their caustic husks, but they are not roasted.
-We’ve recently launched our Alive Cashew Butter.
-It is made from cashews that have been minimally heated.

 Here's a fascinating

 insight from Habib Bailey, a leader in the raw food movement